-I have reiterated in a prior blog – Black Caviar: ‘diamonds’ within a pedigree ……………contents where Tesio recognized Nearco was brilliant but not a true stayer and Franco Varola came to advise that Nearco’s progeny though brilliant at 2, the 3 year olds at end of the racing season did not show much interest thereafter.
+Tesio recognized Nearco was brilliant but thoughtfully suggested not a true stayer.
+Franco Varola came to advise where Nearco’s progeny though brilliant at 2, the 3 year olds at end of the racing season did not show much interest thereafter.

-It’s a fact that true-core thoroughbred diversity has almost died.
-The old-bloods, (Teddy, Gainsborough, Chaucer, Blenheim, Bayardo, Swynford, Man O War, War Admiral, Tourbillon) from a deep concentration of genetic substance has increasingly dispersed towards Nearco like a one-way alley, no-exit street.
+Find the old-blood, (Teddy, Gainsborough, Chaucer, Blenheim, Bayardo, Swynford, Man O War, War Admiral, Tourbillon and more…) a greater concentration of genetic substance has un ‘worked’.
+Nearco appears like a one-way alley, no-exit street upon our pedigree chart.

-Of example, Mongolian Khan Pedigree (Holy Roman Emperor from Centafit (by Centaine) bred by Grenville Stud in Tasmania stages faultless, true breeding.
+Mongolian Khan – (Holy Roman Emperor from Centafit (by Centaine) bred by Grenville Stud in Tasmania provides a pedigree with attitude.

-The gage & the ‘lens into thoroughbred Old bloods like The Mighty Atom alias Hyperion from Gainsborough from Bayardo, throwing up a genetic charge, complemented by the Lady Josephine/Juror families whom we recognize as Nasrullah, Mahmoud, Fair Trial and Badruddin.
+Old bloods namely, The Mighty Atom alias Hyperion from Gainsborough from Bayardo, throwing genetic charge, deeply complemented by the Lady Josephine/Juror families whom we recognize as Nasrullah, Mahmoud, Fair Trial and Badruddin.

-In breeding, it’s a rare application simply because it is about the finer, restrained, underlying crescendos (through family strains) to ‘fire’ the nucleus of the thoroughbred.
+the fine, restrained, underlying crescendos (through family strains) to ‘fire’ the nucleus of the thoroughbred.
 Like peaks and falls through the cycles of generations, the individual ‘highlights’ what has gone on beforehand.